Jocelyn Blore

-People who are reviewing forensic science colleges in South Carolina should take some time to understand all the steps involved in becoming a forensic scientist in the state, and also what out-of-state educational options may be available, since as mentioned the in-state options are minimal.
+People reviewing forensic science colleges in South Carolina should take some time to understand all the steps involved in becoming a forensic scientist in the state, and also what out-of-state educational options may be available, since as mentioned the in-state options are minimal.
 This may mean looking to a nearby state (see the list at the bottom) or to online forensic science colleges.
 Learn more below about forensic scientist demand and educational options for SC residents.

 Forensic science students may choose different paths toward this exciting career, with each involving a commitment to hands-on training as well as academics.
 Students preparing earlier are more likely to be able to find employment down the line.
 Some even start their pursuit as early as high school.

 So what can students expect from a forensics college in South Carolina?
-O*NET (2023)—a data group sponsored by the US Department of Labor—reports that these professionals must be trained in several skills including liaising with law enforcement, medical, and other professionals; testifying as expert witnesses in court; collecting, analyzing, and carefully documenting evidence from crime scenes; and performing laboratory tests on various types of evidence.
+O*NET (2024)—a data group sponsored by the US Department of Labor—reports that these professionals must be trained in several skills, including liaising with law enforcement, medical, and other professionals; testifying as expert witnesses in court; collecting, analyzing, and carefully documenting evidence from crime scenes; and performing laboratory tests on various types of evidence.
 Notably, several forensics specialties are available, such as criminalistics, toxicology, forensic accounting, cybercrime, DNA analyses, document examination, arson investigations, ballistics, and other subfields.

 Prospective forensic science techs looking to learn more about this field and wanting to work in South Carolina (SC) will find they have limited options for online and on-campus programs.
 Students considering a career in the field can learn more about potential jobs, fellowships, and resources through the American Academy of Forensic Sciences (AAFS) website.